 About two years ago, Google opened Gmail Sponsored Promotions, also known as GSP, to all advertisers.
 Gmail Sponsored Promotions are advertisements that show up in personal Gmail boxes in the social and promotions tabs.
-Here’s an example of a couple that showed up in the promotions tab of a personal Gmail inbox:

 The advertisements in Gmail accounts consist of two elements: teaser portions of the ad that appear above your own email, which are shown above, and an expanded ad that pops up when you click on the teaser, which you can see below and to the left.

 The expanded ad gives you the option to forward the information to a friend, or save it to your inbox.
 You can also click directly on the ad and you’ll be sent to a landing page.
-In this advertisement’s case, it was the page below and to the right.

 Gmail Sponsored Promotions are managed through Google Adwords and offers the following advertisement options: